underwriteyourlife/officialsite/_posts/2017-10-31-Sweet and Sour Chicken.md

 <h2> Step 3 </h2>

 Once your ingredients are chopped and your chicken is cooked, use the same pan to begin to make the sauce.
-Go ahead and add your remaining 1tbsp of oil to the pan and gently sautee the garlic over medium heat.
+Go ahead and add your remaining 1tbsp of oil to the pan and gently sauté the garlic over medium heat.
 Once the pan is fully heated (only about 30 seconds), add your green bell pepper and give it a stir.
 Immediately add the chopped onion and stir-fry the mixture until the onions are transparent (about 5-7 minutes).

 <figure class="third">
 	<img src="{{ site.url }}/images/Meal Prep/Week 8/Sweet and Sour Chicken/3 Garlic.jpg">